-'Down with the government, down with all parties ready to inflict this humiliation upon us' and they took to the streets chanting 'The Anarchists' Marching Song', the procession of their closed ranks, 6 to 8 deep, lasted for over 5 hours.
-So widespread was the hostility towards the government and its agents that the politicians of the communal Committee and the officers from the machine-gunners' detachment-with the exception, though, of two officers especially beloved by the soldiers, the anarchist Pevchenko and the artist Bogdanovich-sought refuge with the staff and the militia which had made not a single arrest since its creation, vanished from Gulyai-Polye.
+It had indicated the routes by which produce had to be shipped.
+Two or three days later, two men appointed by the delegation came to Golyai-Polye to hear on the spot the voice of the peasants of this insurgent region. communal Committee and the officers from the machinegunners' detachment-with the exception, though, of two officers especially beloved by the soldiers, the anarchist Pevchenko and the artist Bogdanovich-sought refuge with the staff and the militia which had made not a single arrest since its creation, vanished from Gulyai-Polye.